TechsCode-Team/UltraEconomyWiki/1-Overview/02-Commands.md

 * `/trade <Player>`
   Trade with a specifick player
 * `/trade-accept <Player>`
-  Accept a trade with a specifick player
+  Accept a trade request with a specifick player
+* `/trade-decline <Player>`
+  Deny a trade request with a sepcifick player
 * `/balancetop <Currency> | /baltop <Currency>`
   To view the top 10 players balance for the selected currency
 * `/addbalance <Player> <Currency> <Value>`